PennLINC/CuBIDS/docs/about.rst

 .. topic:: Acquisition Group

     * A collection of sessions across participants that contains the exact same set of Key and Param Groups
-    * We find Acquisition Groups to be a particularly useful categorization of BIDS data, as they identify homogeneous sets of sessions (not individual scans) in a large dataset.
-    * They are also useful for expediting the testing of pipelines; if a BIDS App runs successfully on a single subject from each Acquisition Group, one can be confident that it will handle all combinations of scanning parameters present in the dataset.

 Examples
 """"""""